cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 ## <a id='scenarios'></a>Failure Scenarios ##

-This section explains how to troubleshoot common failure scenarios.
+This section explains how to troubleshoot common `cf push` failure scenarios.

 ### <a id='upload'></a>App fails to upload ###